NA49 experiment

 The NA49 experiment ("North Area experiment 49") was a particle physics experiment that investigated the properties of quark–gluon plasma.
-It took place in the North Area of the Super Proton Synchrotron at CERN from 1991-2002.
-It used a large-acceptance hadron detector (a time projection chamber) to investigate reactions induced by the collision of various heavy ions (such as those of lead) on targets made of a variety of elements.
+The experiment's synonym was Ions/TPC-Hadrons.
+It took place in the North Area of the Super Proton Synchrotron (SPS) at CERN from 1991-2002.

+The experiment used a large-acceptance hadron detector (a time projection chamber) to investigate reactions induced by the collision of various heavy ions (such as those of lead) on targets made of a variety of elements.
+The purpose of NA49 was to study the production of charged hadrons and neutral strange particles to search for the prediction of the deconfinement transition by the lattice QCD.

 The NA49 experiment was the follow-up to the NA35 experiment, and was approved on 18 September 1991.
 The experiment began taking data in November 1994 and was completed on 19 October 2002.
 It was succeeded by the NA61 experiment (SHINE).
-The spokespersons for the experiment are Peter Seyboth (born 1939) and Reinhard Stock.
+The spokespersons for the experiment are Peter Seyboth and Reinhard Stock.

+Background

+According to the Standard Model (SM), quarks can only exists in combinations of two and three as hadrons, and a single quark cannot be alone in a vacuum.
+Quarks experience the strong interaction, mediated by gluon exchange, whereas hadrons experience the nuclear force, described by the complicated phenomenon of hadronic interaction.
+Quark Matter is the name given to the state at which quarks are deconfined from a hadron volume.
+Searching for Quark Matter tests the SM, in particular the strong interaction, which is predicted by the lattice gauge theory.
+Following the Big Bang, the Universe is supposed to have consisted of Quark Matter, and the investigation into this state could provide data for astrophysical studies.

+Particle theory predicts that heating normal nuclear matter above a critical value (similarly with density also) will result in a deconfined quark-gluon matter.
+To produce this state, fixed target experiments are used.
+A thin metal foil target is bombarded with a beam of heavy nuclei accelerated close to the speed of light.
+Immediately after the collision, a hot and dense state of quark-gluon matter may be created, which will drive an explosive expansion.
+At this point the density and temperature decreases and hadrons are emitted from the matter, which can be detected by detectors.